jfrog/project-examples/gitlabci-example/README.md

-# Example projects to integrate Artifactory with GitLab CI
+# Example projects to integrate JFrog Artifactory with GitLab CI

 ## Projects for different package types: